 This new segmental reporting structure is the basis on which internal reports are provided to the Chief Executive Officer, as the CODM, for assessing performance and determining the allocation of resources within the Group.

-Segmental performance is measured based on external revenues, adjusted gross profit, adjusted operating profit and adjusted profit before tax.
+Segmental performance is measured based on external revenues, adjusted1 gross profit, adjusted1 operating profit and adjusted1 profit before tax.

 The change in segmental reporting has no impact on reported Group numbers.